vkostyanetsky/kostyanetsky.me/notes/payment-terms/index.md

 ﻿One query more, one query less — it doesn’t matter, people often say.
-Like, the main thing is that the query must be cheap: it doesn’t read too much, gets into the index, and so on.
+Like, the main thing is that the query must be cheap: it doesn’t read too much, uses index, and so on.

 This point of view makes sense, but mindlessly machine-gunning queries is a dangerous idea.
 Even if everything looks good at the moment, the system may change slightly in the future.
 And then a seemingly harmless patch will burn your production server to the ground right on Friday.